ckunte/m-one/inc/crane.typ

 #let vhmin = read("/src/vhmin.py")
 #{linebreak();raw(vhmin, lang: "python")}

 IOGP specification S-618@iogp_s618 issued in Dec 2018 now fixes the low velocity in API's off-board lift recipe, which stuck out like an anomaly#footnote[To be sure, my interest in API Spec 2C is now academic, and I am not judging it for its merits or demerits, since API's application domain is primarily the US.
-However, due to the fact that API standards are generally good to very good that the engineering community tends to adopt them across domains (outside USA) --- sometimes without pausing to consider whether or not cross-domain application is appropriate.], see plot above, and is now in step with that of EN 13852-1, which can be seen in the updated plot below.
+However, due to the fact that API standards are generally good to very good that the engineering community tends to adopt them across domains (outside USA) --- sometimes without pausing to consider whether or not cross-domain application is appropriate.], see plot above, and is now in step with that of EN 13852-1, which can be seen in the updated in @ci8.

 #figure(
   image("/img/vhmin_iogp.svg", width: 100%),